MANTRA-Chain/mantrachain/x/guard/README.md

 - `creator`: The address of the user who is creating the message.
 - `required_privileges_list_grouped`: The list of grouped indexes and their new privileges.
 - `kind`: The type of the required privileges.

-### MsgUpdateLocked

-This message is used to update the locked status associated with a specific index.
-It takes the following parameters:

-- `creator`: The address of the user who is creating the message.
-- `index`: The index of the locked status to update.
-- `locked`: Whether or not to lock the index.
-- `kind`: The type of the locked status.

 ### MsgUpdateAuthzGenericGrantRevokeBatch